StefanoAnzolut/business-guide/source/account/signature-reminders.rst

 ..
 NOTE::
-  Is there a `document deletion period`_ set for your team?
+  Is there a document deletion period set for your team?
 Keep in mind that we’ll send no reminders for deleted documents.
 Let’s say the deletion period is 5 days.
 If you choose to send signature reminders every 3 days, we’ll only send 1 reminder.

-.. _document deletion period:ttps://my.skribble.com/business/profile/deletion-period